 - In a big bowl, combine all ingredients except for the pork slices.
 Mix until well blended.

 - Add the pork and mix using hand, use hand gloves to avoid stains.
 Mix for several minutes to an hour.

 - Transfer to a container with cover and let it sit overnight on the counter.

 - Mix again for a couple of times before putting in the fridge.
 Cure for 24 hours or up to 3 days.
 Can be frozen afterwards and stored longer.

 How to cook Tocino?

 The way we cook Tocino in Pampanga is we first boil it in about 1-2 cups of water in a pan.
-When most of water is gone and sauce starts to thicken, you can add cooking oil.
-If your pork has enough fats on it, then no need to add oil as it will make its own but if not then add 3-4 tablespoon of cooking oil and let it cook in medium heat until the sauce caramelize and meat is browned.
+When most of the water is gone and sauce starts to thicken, you can add cooking oil.
+If your pork has enough fats on it, then no need to add oil as it will make its own but if not then add 3-4 tablespoon of cooking oil and let it cook over medium heat until the sauce caramelize and meat is browned.